Regatta CityCat terminal upgrade

 The upgraded Regatta terminal improves accessibility for people with a mobility or vision impairment and helps to provide a more efficient transport network to cater for the increasing number of passengers over the next 50 years.

-The Regatta ferry terminal upgrade was carried out in conjunction with Stage 4 of the Bicentennial Bikeway upgrade between Sylvan Road and Land Street, which is expected to be completed in mid-2015.
+The Regatta ferry terminal upgrade was carried out in conjunction with Stage 4 of the Bicentennial Bikeway upgrade between Sylvan Road and Land Street, which was completed in 2015.

 The upgraded Regatta terminal is:

-The new terminal has replaced the temporary terminal which was installed to get services up and running quickly following the January 2011 flood event.
+The new terminal replaced the temporary terminal that was installed to get services up and running quickly following the January 2011 flood event.

 About the project